zabdulmanea/linux_server/README.md

 ```
 - Switch to `postgres` server machine: `sudo su - postgres`
 - Open PostgreSQL terminal-based front-end: `psql`
 - Create `catalog database` with a `catalog user`.
-Then give this user a password and permission to "catalog" database.
+Then give this user a password and permission to `catalog database`.

 ```
 postgres=# CREATE DATABASE catalog;